sendcapital/duckbot/README.md

 Users can only place Market Orders via the bot, so the taker will always be the user and the maker will always be the bot deployer.

-The outcomes are verified solely by a centralized Oracle, managed by the Duck Bot team via a multisignature.
+The outcomes are verified solely by a centralized Oracle, managed by the Duck Bot team via a Multisig wallet.
 The outcomes reported by the Oracle are open for disputes from anyone for 2 days (3 mins in dev), which the team will subsequently resolve.
 The dispute period is fixed and will not be extended in the case of a dispute.

 ## Structure